zaqk/seekmc/README.md

 ## This is a search engine for the Majestic Casual Youtube channel.
-It's based out of a jetty template.
+This projects based out of a jetty template.
 It uses postgres for the database, jetty, maven.

 It's in pretty rough shape at the moment, there's a lot of unused code so any simplification would be greatly appreciated.